 Being accountable to our stakeholders means ensuring that we share information in a transparent way or, where we are unable to satisfy an information request, providing an explanation.
 CARE posts a substantial amount of information on the internet, including strategic plans, annual reports, advocacy policy reports, programme reports, research reports, external evaluations, and media releases; in our Information Disclosure Policy we also define the types of information that must remain confidential due to practical legal, operational, safety and security considerations.
 All stakeholders have the right to provide feedback to CARE, including a complaint, and to receive a response.
 The CARE International Secretariat has introduced a complaints system, which is in the process of being extended to all CARE Members, Affiliates and Country Offices.

-Reporting Abuse of Harassment: We know people are sometimes reluctant to report abuse or harassment.
-So we are focused and committed to creating a working environment at CARE where people feel safe to come forward with sexual harassment claims.
+Reporting Abuse of Harassment, Sexual Exploitation and Abuse: We know people are sometimes reluctant to report sexual abuse or harassment.
+So we are focused and committed to creating a working environment at CARE where people feel safe to come forward with sexual harassment,exploitation or abuse claims.
 We take reports extremely seriously and protect witnesses as well as victims.
-Reprisals against people for reporting are a breach of our code of conduct, but we also provide an anonymous ethics line with staff and anyone outside the organization can use.
-Here is the link to our Ethicspoint.
+Reprisals against people for reporting are a breach of our code of conduct.
+We provide a website reporting mechanism for staff and anyone outside the organization.
+Concerns about any form of misconduct can be reported anonymously.
+Here is the link to our CARE Line.

 CARE defines accountability as explaining, being held responsible for and hearing the perspectives of others about how well we are meeting our commitments - and then actively making changes and improvements based on what we have learned and heard.